This is a beginning to intermediate level course. After completing this course, mental health professionals will be able to:

 Prescription weight-loss drugs are approved for those with a:

-Maximum weight loss occurs within 6 months of starting a medication.
-If a patient has not lost 4 pounds in 4 months, that medication is unlikely to help.
+Maximum weight loss occurs within six months of starting a medication.
+If a patient has not lost four pounds in four months, that medication is unlikely to help.
 Once patients stop the medication, weight gain occurs in the majority of users, unless healthier eating and exercise habits have replaced old behaviors.
-Remember that obese patients are 20%-100% overweight, which is why 5-22 pounds of weight loss is relatively small.
+Remember that obese patients are 20% to 100% overweight, which is why 5 to 22 pounds of weight loss is relatively small.
 Most practitioners recommend that patients make enduring changes in their eating and exercise habits, which is ultimately what leads to permanent weight loss.

 Other Medications (not approved by the FDA to treat obesity).
 These medications are used "off-label," meaning that the medication is approved for one condition but is prescribed by a physician to treat another condition for which the FDA has not given approval.
-In addition, using medications for longer than recommended (e.g., taking Subutramine or Olistat for more than "a few weeks") is considered off -label use.
+In addition, using medications longer than recommended (e.g., taking Subutramine or Olistat for more than "a few weeks") is considered off-label use.

 Final Thoughts: Thank you for taking this course.
 I hope you found it helpful and useful.
 If you would like to know more about the treatment of eating disorders, consider signing up for Feast or Famine: The Etiology and Treatment of Eating Disorders and Dying to Eat: The Treatment of Severe Eating Disorders.